banaynayyumyum-star/Complex-Tanks-new-and-improved/Documentation/03_Implementation.md

     Raylib_cs.Color swampColour = new Raylib_cs.Color(255, 0, 0, 50);
     DrawCircle(centerX, centerY, 117, swampColour);
 ```
-Design modification note: when testing the original design for the modulus swamp (100 pixels out from the center) didnt affect the gameplay as much as desired so the radius was increased to 120 pixels to provide a more effective hazard zone.
+Design modification note: when testing the original design for the modulus swamp (100 pixels out from the center) didn't affect the gameplay as much as desired so the radius was increased to 120 pixels to provide a more effective hazard zone.

 ### 3. Evidence of Testing
 - Visual Verification: upon running, the Raylib window opens and both Real and Imaginary axes are drawn 3 pixels wide along with the outline for the modulus swamp and its transparent red filling.